How to Build a Test Automation Strategy

 • Should test cases clean up data after use?

-1. Execution plan
+7. Execution plan

 An execution plan should outline the day-to-day tasks and procedures related to automation.

-Select test cases for automation based on the criteria defined in part 2 of this checklist.
+Select test cases for automation based on the criteria defined in part 2 of this list.
 Before any automated test cases are added to your regression suite, they should be run and verified multiple times to ensure they run as expected.
 False failures are time-consuming, so test cases must be robust and reliable.

-1. Test naming convention
+8. Test naming convention

 A consistent test naming convention is a simple yet impactful way to create an effective testing framework.